Caged No More

 Caged No More is a 2016 American drama film directed by Lisa Arnold and written by Lisa Arnold and Molly Venzke.
 The film stars Kevin Sorbo, Loretta Devine, Cynthia Gibb, Madison De La Garza, Cassidy Gifford and Dallas Lovato.
 The film was released on January 22, 2016, by Freestyle Releasing.

 Plot

-A woman (Loretta Devine) and a former Special Forces soldier (Alan Powell) try to stop a man (Kevin Sorbo) from trafficking his two young daughters in Europe.
+A woman and a former Special Forces soldier try to stop a man from trafficking his two young daughters in Europe.